hpcaitech/ColossalAI/applications/stable-diffusion/instruct-pix2pix/readme.md

-# Text-to-Image: Stable Diffusion with Colossal-AI
+# Image-to-Image: Stable Diffusion with Colossal-AI

 Acceleration of AIGC (AI-Generated Content) models such as [Text-to-image model](https://huggingface.co/CompVis/stable-diffusion-v1-4).